 Arterial Network offers the arts community a unique opportunity to work together across disciplines in their collective interest with the backing of African counterparts and international networks and partners.

-WEST AFRICA: Burkina Faso, Ghana, Mali, Niger, Nigeria, Senegal and Togo
+WEST AFRICA: Mali, Nigeria, Senegal, Togo and Tchad

 EASTERN AFRICA: Seychelles and Uganda

-CENTRAL AFRICA: Cameroon, Central African Republic, Democratic Republic of Congo, Congo Brazzaville and Gabon
+CENTRAL AFRICA: Cameroon, Central African Republic, Democratic Republic of Congo and Congo Brazzaville

 In terms of Arterial Network’s constitutional framework, the biannual conference of members elects a Steering Committee comprising two representatives per region to provide leadership for a period of two years.
 A General Council comprising country representatives (the elected chairpersons of national Arterial Network branches) meets at least once per year to evaluate progress and provide direction for the next year.